knife-zero/knife-zero.github.io/30_subcommands.md

     - Add the contents of the specified file to `client.rb` of the remote node.
 - `--[no-]overwrite`
     - Overwrite local node object if node already exist. false (ask) by default
+- `--alter-project PROJECT`
+    - The Chef Infra Client compatible project name used on the remote node.
+    - Choose from `chef` or `cinc`.

 Please refer to the `knife zero bootstrap --help` for the other.